7enderhead/antiweb/documentation/_sources/antiweb.txt

   Inserts the given file name into the generated block in the index file.

-  :param file_name: The file name which should be inserted in the index file.
+  :param file_name: The file name which should be inserted into the index file.
   :param index_file: Absolute path of the index file.
   :param start_block: String which contains the generated index block start definition.
   :param end_block: String which contains the generated index block end definition.

 If the user added the -i flag, an index file (documentation base file) is created which contains all processed files.
 Between the :py:class:`start(generated)` and :py:class:`end(generated)` directives the names of the processed files are added.
-Read  :py:meth:`create_out_file_name_index` for more information about how the to be inserted file name is computed.
+Read  :py:meth:`create_out_file_name_index` for more information about how the inserted file name is computed.
 Files can be manually added after the :py:class:`end(generated)` directive.